What is Junk silver

 There's More Than One Way to "Stack Silver"

 Acquiring junk silver in “odd lots” offers several advantages over a larger purchase.
 It requires a relatively smaller up-front investment, enabling the investor to buy a little bit of metal at a time.
-Setting up and following through with a regular purchase schedule can, over time, create a substantial nest egg as the “silver stacker” continues to build his or her precious metals’ hoard.
+Setting up and following through with a regular purchase schedule can, over time, create a substantial nest egg as the “silver stacker” continues to build his or her precious metal estate hoard.

 A stacker wanting to know a given coin’s silver value can use an online source like this one.
-Just plug in the coin denomination, and its melt value based upon the day’s trading spot price is calculated.
+Just plug in the coin denomination, and its melt value based on the day’s trading spot price is calculated.
 You can also enter various spot price assumptions, to get an idea of what might happen to your “test coin” under a rising silver price scenario.
 At a spot price of $17, the retail silver value (including premium) of a quarter is a bit over $3.
 At $30 an ounce, its value would be nearly $6.
 At $50, the quarter would be worth about $9.

 "Step by step.
 I can't think of any other way of accomplishing anything.”